DavidHe1127/Mr.He_HandBook/DevOps/Monitoring/prometheus/query.md

 # count total number of time series
 count({job="aws-cluster-autoscaler", __name__="rest_client_request_duration_seconds_bucket"})

-# top 50 metric count used to find out which metric consumes larger resources
+# return top 50 largest metrics with each of its count. used to find out which metric consumes larger resources
 topk(50, count by (__name__, job)({__name__=~".+"}))

 # set to 0 when vector shows null